wlfcolin/file-downloader/README.md

 -replace FileDownloader.registerDownloadStatusListener(OnFileDownloadStatusListener) with FileDownloader.registerDownloadStatusListener(OnRetryableFileDownloadStatusListener) for better experience.

--do not forget to do unregisterDownloadStatusListener(OnFileDownloadStatusListener) and unregisterDownloadFileChangeListener(OnDownloadFileChangeListener) if your registered then, because the listeners may case memory overflow if you never unregister then.
+-do not forget to do unregisterDownloadStatusListener(OnFileDownloadStatusListener) and unregisterDownloadFileChangeListener(OnDownloadFileChangeListener) if your registered then, because the listeners may cause memory overflow if you never unregister then.

--replace all FailReason classes started with On by those classes started with non-On, eg. OnFileDownloadStatusFailReason -->FileDownloadStatusFailReason.
+-replace all FailReason classes started with On by those ones started with non-On, eg. OnFileDownloadStatusFailReason -->FileDownloadStatusFailReason.

 * 0.1.X --> 0.3.0